Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/03-Data-Types.md

 # Data Types are Dynamic
 In Python data types are dynamic.

 Python variable assignment is different from some of the popular languages like C, C++ and Java.

 There is no declaration of a variable, just an assignment statement.

-It doesn’t know about the type of the variable until the code is run.
+It doesn't know about the type of the variable until the code is run.

 A single variable can be used to hold different data types:
 ```python